 South Avenue Women’s Services provides surgical and medical abortion procedures from our clinic in Rochester, NY.
-Deciding which of these elective procedures is right for you is a difficult decision, and our professionals are here to help by providing all of the necessary information and advice in detail.
+Choosing the elective procedure that is right for you is a difficult decision, and our professionals are here to help by providing all of the necessary information and advice you need.

 For Pregnancies Up to 15 Weeks Gestation

 With pregnancy up to 15 weeks gestation, the procedure will be performed by suction aspiration or vacuum aspiration.
 This elective procedure is considered to be one of the safest procedures in common medical practices, and complications are very rare.

 For pregnancy beyond 15 weeks gestation, other techniques must be used due to the requirement of cervical dilation.
 Dilation and evacuation involve opening the cervix of the uterus and clearing it through surgical and suction methods.
 This process does require more healing time since dilation is induced, but the procedure itself is relatively brief.
 For information on recovery and healing instructions, please refer below.